adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 http://opensource.org/licenses/Apache-2.0.

 Document version 1.27
-Last updated 5 June 2024
+Last updated 9 September 2024

 **Caution: Portions of the syntax unimplemented by Adobe are subject to change.**